webmeshproj/webmesh/README.md

-# Webmesh Node
+# Webmesh

 [![Go Report Card](https://goreportcard.com/badge/github.com/webmeshproj/node)](https://goreportcard.com/report/github.com/webmeshproj/node)
 ![Build and Tests](https://github.com/webmeshproj/node/actions/workflows/ci.yaml/badge.svg)

+Webmesh is a simple, distributed, and zero-configuration WireGuard™ mesh solution for Linux, FreeBSD, macOS, and Windows.
+It is designed to be easy to use, and to work well with existing network infrastructure.
-For an introduction on what is Webmesh, please see the [project website](https://webmeshproj.github.io).
+For a more detailed introduction and extended documentation, please see the [project website](https://webmeshproj.github.io).
-Extended documentation will be added to this site as the project matures.

 This repository contains the core functionality of the Webmesh Project.
 It implements the [Webmesh API](https://github.com/webmeshproj/api) in Go.